lemerleau/CubicPuzzle/README.md

 <!--(@Author: [Nono Saha Cyrille Merleau](#) and [Miguel O'malley](#) )-->
+## Approximately Optimal Search on a Higher-dimensional Sliding Puzzle
 This repository presents data and codes for the computational study of the high-dimensional sliding puzzle.
 Three methods are implemented here: evolutionary algorithm (EA), Reinforcement Learning (RL), and A* search.

 ![images/sp_solution.png](images/sp_solution2.png)
-**Figure 1:** Illustration of a solution for the high-dimensional puzzle for parameters d=3, k=2 and difficulty level 1.
+**Figure 1:** Illustration of a solution for the high-dimensional puzzle for parameters $d=3, k=2$ and difficulty level $1$.

-For a given starting and target configuration, dimension d, face dimension k, and number of uncoloured vertices l, The sliding puzzle is built on a hypercube of a dimension $d$, i.e. $2^d - 1 $ vertices.
+For a given starting and target configuration, dimension $d$, face dimension $k$, and number of uncoloured vertices l, The sliding puzzle is built on a hypercube of a dimension $d$, i.e. $2^d - 1$ vertices.
 Several vertices ($2^d -l$) are coloured, and there is a ring with the same colour for each colour.
 The sliding puzzle consists of moving (or sliding) the rings to different free vertices until all the ring colours match the vertex colours.

 The repo is organised as follows: